PrestaShop/open-source/content/maintainers-guide/processes/release/prestashop/_index.md

    Short summary:

-   - **Set up the new version on the PrestaShop Addons Marketplace and update native modules' compatibility.**
-    _To allow the PrestaShop Addons Marketplace and its API to serve modules compatible with this new PrestaShop version._

    - **Update the version number in the Core.**

    - **Make sure the default translation catalogue has been updated and pushed to Crowdin.**